-Globally, herbicide resistance to Group A herbicides has been confirmed and documented in more than 40 grass weed species across more than 40 countries.
-Group A resistance is extensive and prolific with tens of millions of hectares affected, in fact it is the second most likely herbicide mode of action to develop resistance with only the Group B mode of action more likely.
+Globally, herbicide resistance to Group 1 herbicides has been confirmed and documented in more than 40 grass weed species across more than 40 countries.
+Group 1 resistance is extensive and prolific with tens of millions of hectares affected, in fact it is the second most likely herbicide mode of action to develop resistance with only the Group 2 mode of action more likely.

 Research has shown that as few as 6 applications to the same population of annual ryegrass can result in the selection of resistant individuals.
 A population can go from a small area of resistant individuals to a whole paddock failure in one season.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
-In all cases try to endure surviving weeds from any treatment do not set and shed viable seed.
-Keep to integrated strategies mentioned in this brochure including rotation of mode of action groups.
-Make sure you rotate between products from different mode of action groups.
+In all cases try to ensure surviving weeds from any treatment do not set and shed viable seed.
+Keep to integrated strategies mentioned in this brochure including cultural weed control techniques to reduce the weed seedbank.
+Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.